 Field-hunting tip

-Look in hydrothermal sulfide deposits country — that is the host setting where indite typically forms.
+Look in hydrothermal sulfide deposits country, the host setting where indite typically forms.
 If you start seeing chalcopyrite, bornite, galena in float, you are in the right ground.
 Field specimens usually show a massive, granular aggregates habit, so train your eye for that shape before scanning the outcrop.